-The CNST has purchased a new SPTS Omega c2L deep silicon etcher (DSE) which is expected to be available to users in spring 2014.
+The CNST has purchased a new SPTS Omega c2L deep silicon etcher (DSE) which is now available to users in the NanoFab cleanroom.
 The new DSE can handle up to 200 mm diameter silicon wafer and can etch faster than the current deep silicon etcher in NanoFab.
 This new DSE also can provide smoother sidewall and better end point detection.
 This tool can be used to fabricate three-dimensional structures in silicon (Si) with vertical sidewalls of very high aspect ratio (> 50:1).
 Applications include fabricating micro/nano electro mechanical systems (MEMS/NEMS) such as accelerometers, ink jet heads, pressure sensors, gyroscopes, microphones, microactuators, and lab-on-chip devices.
-For more information, contact Lei Chen, 301-975-2908, email@example.com.
+For more information, contact Lei Chen, 301-975-2908, firstname.lastname@example.org.

-A new Suss Microtec ASC200 Gen 3 automated resist coater is expected to be available to users in spring 2014.
+A new Suss Microtec ASC200 Gen 3 automated resist coater is now available to users in the NanoFab cleanroom.
 This system is able to perform spray and spin resist coating with automated wafer handling and resist baking.
 It is designed to be able to apply high quality resist film on a wide range of substrate shapes, sizes and topologies with consistent and uniform results.
-This new lithography resist coater is anticipated to enhance the quality, repeatability and throughput of NanoFab precision lithographic imaging.
-For more information, contact Liya Yu, 301-975-4590, firstname.lastname@example.org.
+This new lithography resist coater enhances the quality, repeatability and throughput of NanoFab precision lithographic imaging.
+For more information, contact Liya Yu, 301-975-4590, email@example.com.

 The CNST has purchased a 4Wave Sputtering Cluster System (SCS) which will afford the NanoFab the means of depositing a variety of high quality thin films.
 The present NanoFab physical vapor deposition capabilities consist of two magnetron sputter tools and two electron beam evaporators.
 All four are batch tools using manual wafer loading which leads to lengthy pump-down times and the need for considerable staff time.
 The SCS, through its cassette-to-cassette and robot wafer handling, 12 ready-to-deposit materials and ion beam deposition technology, will afford the NanoFab a largely unattended 24/7 deposition capability along with the densest available thin films via room temperature physical vapor deposition.